Chin-Sun/hvac-agent/README.md

 **What needs improvement:**

-The system relies too heavily on users providing complete information upfront.
-When someone just says "my air conditioner is broken", it doesn't proactively ask for the essentials like name, address, or contact info.
-Another issue is the questioning order - the LLM seems to randomly pick which field to ask about next, which makes the conversation feel disjointed.
-The tone is also pretty formal and could be warmer and more conversational.
+- The system waits for users to give all the information at once.
+When someone just says "my air conditioner is broken", it doesn't automatically ask for basic info like their name, address, or phone number.
+- The agent asks questions in random order, which makes the conversation feel awkward and confusing.
+- The tone sounds too formal - it should be friendlier and more casual.

 **What's working well:**

-The agent does a solid job extracting key information from user messages - it catches service types, problem descriptions, contact details, and other booking essentials.
-It also handles multi-turn conversations well, remembering context and following up persistently when information is missing.
-I'm particularly happy with how it validates data formats (phone numbers, emails) and prompts users to correct them when needed.
-The structured JSON output is clean and consistent, which makes integration straightforward.
+- The agent is good at finding key information in user messages - it picks up service types, problem descriptions, contact details, and other important booking info.
+- It handles back-and-forth conversations well, remembers what was said, and keeps asking when information is missing.
+I really like how it checks if phone numbers and emails are in the right format and asks users to fix them.
+The JSON output is clean and easy to work with.

 ## 4. Iteration 2: Adding Conversation Guidance
 ### Prompt Refinement and Rationale

-The main problem was that the system lacked a "conversation management layer" - it was just mechanically extracting info, finding gaps, and asking questions without considering the order or timing.
-So I added a conversation guidance strategy prompt at the beginning of the process.
+The main problem was that the system didn't know how to manage conversations well - it just pulled out information, found missing parts, and asked questions without thinking about the right order or timing.
+So I added a conversation guide at the beginning to help it.

-**Priority-based information collection:**
+**Setting priorities for information:**

-I split the required information into four priority levels: CRITICAL → HIGH → MEDIUM → LOW.
-This way, the LLM won't randomly ask for things in whatever order they appear in the conversation.
-Without explicit prioritization, you could end up asking for contact details at the very end, which feels weird.
+I split the information into four priority levels: CRITICAL → HIGH → MEDIUM → LOW.
+This way, the AI won't randomly ask for things.
+Without clear priorities, you might end up asking for contact details at the very end, which feels strange.

-**Strategy-based approach:**
+**Creating different strategies:**

-I created four different conversation strategies, each with:
+I created four different conversation strategies.
+Each one includes:
-- Trigger conditions (when to use this strategy)
+- When to use it (the right situation)
-- Behavior guidance (what to do)
+- What to do (specific actions)
-- Examples (to reduce hallucination)
+- Examples (to help the AI understand better)

-The idea is that conversations naturally have different stages, and the agent should adapt its approach accordingly.
+The idea is that conversations go through different stages, so the agent should change how it talks based on the stage.

-**Dynamic context injection:**
+**Using real-time information:**

-Instead of hardcoded examples, I pass in the actual current state through variables like `{current_booking_info}`, `{missing_critical_info}`, and `{conversation_stage}`.
-This lets the LLM make decisions based on what's actually happening in each unique conversation.
+Instead of using fixed examples, I feed in the actual current situation using variables like `{current_booking_info}`, `{missing_critical_info}`, and `{conversation_stage}`.
+This lets the AI make decisions based on what's really happening in each conversation.

-The architecture now has four layers: **guidance → extraction → validation → follow-up**
+The system now has four steps: **guidance → extraction → validation → follow-up**

 ## 5. Iteration 3: Single Responsibility Architecture
 ### Agent Analysis

-After testing the guidance prompt, I ran into a frustrating issue.
-The three-layer structure (extraction → validation → follow_up) would sometimes get stuck in a loop on certain questions.
-For instance, if the user didn't provide "equipment brand", the agent would keep asking "What brand is your AC?" over and over.
-Even when users clearly didn't know or didn't want to answer, the conversation just couldn't move forward.
+After testing, I found a frustrating problem.
+The three-step system (extraction → validation → follow_up) would sometimes get stuck repeating the same question.
+For example, if the user didn't provide "equipment brand", the agent would keep asking "What brand is your AC?" over and over.
+Even when users clearly didn't know or didn't want to answer, the conversation couldn't move forward.

-On the positive side, the guidance prompt did make the agent noticeably more friendly and better at leading users through the conversation.
+On the bright side, the guidance prompt did make the agent much friendlier and better at leading users through the conversation.

 ### Prompt Refinement and Rationale

-**The root cause:**
+**Why this happened:**

-I realized the validation and follow_up prompts were creating an "obsessive robot" that wouldn't let go of any missing field.
-The validation logic was "if something's missing, you must ask for it", and follow_up reinforced this with "fill all gaps".
-Together, they made the conversation feel rigid and frustrating.
+I realized the validation and follow_up prompts were creating a robot that wouldn't give up on any missing information.
+The validation rule was "if something's missing, you must ask for it", and follow_up made this worse by saying "fill all gaps".
+Together, they made the conversation feel stiff and annoying.

-**Overlapping responsibilities:**
+**Doing the same job:**

-The bigger issue was that guidance, validation, and follow_up were all doing similar things from different angles.
-Guidance says "guide users to provide info", validation says "check for gaps and ask", follow_up says "keep asking about the previous topic".
-The model was getting conflicting instructions - should it follow priority order?
-Should it ask about every missing field?
-Should it stick to the current topic?
-This confusion caused it to get stuck on unimportant questions.
+The bigger problem was that guidance, validation, and follow_up were all trying to do the same thing in different ways.
+Guidance says "help users give info", validation says "find gaps and ask", follow_up says "keep asking about the same topic".
+The AI was getting mixed signals - should it follow the priority order?
+Should it ask about every missing piece?
+Should it stay on the current topic?
+This confusion made it get stuck on unimportant questions.

-**The fix:**
+**How I fixed it:**

-I stripped it down to follow the single responsibility principle.
-Now only the guidance_prompt handles conversation flow.
-I also added LOW priority fields with clear "optional" labels (like equipment brand, special requirements), and included few-shot examples showing how to handle "I don't know" responses.
+I simplified the system so each part has one clear job.
+Now only the guidance prompt controls the conversation flow.
+I also marked LOW priority fields as "optional" (like equipment brand, special requests), and added examples showing how to handle "I don't know" answers.

-The new flow is simpler: **guidance prompt → extract → guidance prompt** (a feedback loop).
-After extraction, it goes straight to strategy management and response generation, without the extra validation/follow-up layers.
+The new flow is simpler: **guidance prompt → extract → guidance prompt** (it repeats this cycle).
+After pulling out information, it goes straight to planning the next question, without the extra validation/follow-up steps.

 ## 6. Iteration 4: Strict Priority Enforcement (Final Version)
 ### Agent Analysis

-The language was still too loose - the agent would sometimes ask for multiple things at once, which led to users missing key fields or giving confused responses.
-Even worse, it would keep re-asking questions that users had already skipped.
-Occasionally, bookings would fail at the end because some final piece of information didn't meet format requirements.
+The instructions weren't clear enough - the agent would sometimes ask for multiple things at once, which caused users to miss important information or give confusing answers.
+Even worse, it would keep asking the same questions that users had already skipped.
+Sometimes bookings would fail at the end because information wasn't in the right format.

-The good news is that it was successfully guiding users and collecting high-priority information, and the interactions felt much more friendly and natural.
+The good news is that it was doing well at guiding users and collecting important information, and the conversations felt much friendlier and more natural.

 ### Prompt Refinement and Rationale

-**Single-item questioning:**
+**Asking one question at a time:**

-The biggest change is enforcing one question at a time.
-When you ask for multiple things in one message, users inevitably miss stuff or get confused.
-I switched to a state machine approach - ask for one specific field, wait for the answer, then move to the next.
-This ensures every field gets properly collected.
+The biggest change is making the agent ask only one question at a time.
+When you ask for multiple things in one message, users will miss stuff or get confused.
+I changed it to work like this: ask for one specific thing, wait for the answer, then ask for the next thing.
+This makes sure we collect every piece of information correctly.

-**Strict priority enforcement:**
+**Following strict priority order:**

-The previous version had priorities (CRITICAL/HIGH/MEDIUM/LOW) but didn't really enforce them.
-Now there's a STRICT PRIORITY ORDER that the agent must follow.
-I also expanded from four strategies (A/B/C/D) to six (A/B/C/D/E/F), with each strategy corresponding to a specific priority stage.
-This way, the agent can identify which priority level is missing data and apply the appropriate strategy.
+The previous version had priorities (CRITICAL/HIGH/MEDIUM/LOW) but didn't really follow them strictly.
+Now there's a strict order that the agent must follow.
+I also increased from four conversation strategies (A/B/C/D) to six (A/B/C/D/E/F).
+Each strategy matches a specific priority level.
+This way, the agent can figure out which priority level is missing information and use the right strategy for it.

-**Smarter skip logic:**
+**Better rules for skipping questions:**

-I added explicit rules for skipping LOW priority fields and prohibiting repeated questioning.
+I added clear rules for skipping LOW priority questions and stopping repeated questions.
 If a user doesn't know or doesn't want to answer an optional question, the agent can move on instead of getting stuck.

 I also cleaned up the guidance prompt output format to ensure proper JSON structure.